Article Summary

 What Is A CD Ladder?

-Many ways to grow your money exist.
+There are many different ways to grow your money.
 For some, a certificate of deposit (CD) is an attractive savings option, offering a guaranteed interest rate.
 However, one drawback associated with CDs is the lack of liquidity.
-Depending on the CD type, you may not be able to withdrawal funds before the maturity date.
+Depending on the CD type, you may not be able to withdraw funds before the maturity date.

 What Is A Certificate Of Deposit?